 Established in 1963, the Chorus works with the Orchestra to achieve excellence in the performance of choral music and to promote the enjoyment and development of choral singing in the Calgary community.
 Chorus members come from all walks of life and include physicians, students, lawyers and stay-at-home mothers who dedicate over 19,000 hours annually to rehearsals and performances.
 The Chorus is proud to perform for local charities during the Christmas season and often takes part in community education and outreach activities with the Orchestra throughout the year.

-To help warm up the Calgary Philharmonic Orchestra Chorus this season, we asked Calgarians to tweet their tips on how to keep warm in Calgary's winter wonderland.
+In the winter of 2011, in order to help warm up the Calgary Philharmonic Orchestra Chorus, Calgarians were asked to tweet their tips on how to keep warm in Calgary's winter wonderland.
 Chorus Master Timothy Shantz arranged 20 tweets into the riveting song performed by the Calgary Philharmonic Chorus.
-The performance, set to the classic song O Fortuna from the cantata Carmina Burana, was recorded on Tuesday, November 29 at the Jack Singer Concert Hall
+The performance, set to the classic song O Fortuna from the cantata Carmina Burana, was recorded on Tuesday, November 29, 2011 at the Jack Singer Concert Hall.

 The Chorus has reached a level of artistic distinction that has garnered excellent reviews from the media.
 The following are quotes from the most recent two Seasons: